kochelmonster/larch-lib/README.md

 ## License

-GNU License.
+MIT License.
 See `pyproject.toml` for details.

 ---